djb000m/file-downloader/README.md

 Having said all that, it works.
 To horrendously misquote Ordell Robbie in [Jackie Brown](https://www.imdb.com/title/tt0119396/?ref_=fn_al_tt_1):

-> "When you absolutely, positively got to _download_ every motherfucker on the page, accept no substitutes."
+> "When you absolutely, positively got to _download_ every motherfucker on the page, accept no substitutes. :grin:"

 ## Install